jumbleview/tspur/README.md

 ## Mouse Support

-Package "tview" does not support mouse and the same is true about this application.
+When development started package "tview" did not have mouse support yet so this project does not support mouse.
+While now "tview" supports mouse that support is not extended for "tspur" yet.
+Does it really make a sense to extend?

 ## Demo
-To run the demo:
+To build executable and run the demo:
 * Go compiler must be installed.
 (Application was developed with Go 1.14.
 Early version may be OK as well).
 * Clone the project from the Github: git clone https://github/jumbleview/tspur
 * Go to the directory "tspur".
-* Build executable: go build
+* Build the executable: go build
 * Go to the directory ../demo.
 * Invoke either start.bat (Windows) or start.sh (Linux).
 As the password enter word "password".

+## Git integration
+Optional and limited integration with Git does exists.
+It provides chain git operations on modified encoded storage, namely:
+* At Start "tspur" checks if storage lays in the directory with valid git working tree.
+* If above is "true" button "Git" included in to the top menu.
+* That button triggers chain if git actions, namely: it stages storage file, commit, and push commit result to remote.

+Integration does not use any Go git package, just invokes consol operation of  "git" commands.
+Setting the account with Git provider, creating remote directory (most likely private) etc. is out of scope for this application.

 ## Known problem